nodejs/node/doc/api/url.md

 ## File URL Utility Functions

-When working with `file:///` URLs in Node.js (eg when working with ES modules which are keyed in the registry by File URL), the utility functions `pathToFileURL` and `fileURLToPath` are provided to convert to and from file paths.
+When working with `file:///` URLs in Node.js (eg when working with ES modules which are keyed in the module map by File URL), the utility functions `pathToFileURL` and `fileURLToPath` are provided to convert to and from file paths.